 Generation of a data set is generally outside an OAIS archive. (check on exactly how we considered generation of updated data set from data in the archive.
 We certainly considered that generation as acting as a Producer, although it may still be within the OAIS Archive.
 I don’t remember.)
 I also agree that there are possibilities to record more information during generation that can help to ensure authenticity and to provide provenance.

 “generation” is not part of the OAIS, but part of a process along the data lifecycle, isn’t it?
-Perhaps this should be integrated in the definition of a data lifecycle workflow?
+YES Perhaps this should be integrated in the definition of a data lifecycle workflow?
+OK

 An important thing to remember while discussing all this is that the focus of the OAIS Reference Model is what takes place within an OAIS Archive and at the interfaces to the OAIS Archives.
 Certainly however there are preservation concerns and affiliated actions that take place outside the OAIS Archives.